Mojang/minecraft-editor-extension-samples/README.md

 # Bedrock Editor Samples

+This is a fake change just to test PR.

 This folder contains a set of sample Bedrock Editor extensions that you can use for reference or to get started with your own extensions.

 We recommend that you familiarize yourself with the